Ethics statement

 • I will never knowingly or willingly share my images of protestors/demonstrators/activists and/or occupants of activist spaces with police, bailiffs, or private security.

-I have submitted the above statement to the Photography Ethics Centre’s Statement of Ethics campaign, and been added to their list of practicioners committed to photo ethics.
+I have submitted the above statement to the Photography Ethics Centre’s Statement of Ethics campaign and have been added to their list of practicioners committed to photo ethics.
 I would highly encorage any photographer to do the same.
 You can make the pledge here.

-All images copyright © George Steedman Jones 2023.
+All images copyright © George Steedman Jones 2024.
+Artist portrait © Harriet Adams.
 All rights reserved.